Guidebolt/knowledge/tools/3d-printing.md

 * Lulzbot Taz Pro
 * Lulzbot Mini 2

+We like bioplastic filaments for their human and environmental safety, which requires relatively low protection-elements while offering versatile post-processing.
+We are trying Natureworks Ingeo Biopolymer 3D870 through 3D-Fuel's Pro PLA series.

+## Recommendations

-We recommend using a 3D printer that supports a detachable data drive (like a USB drive or SD card).
-Portable drive support is essential for convenient printing because MCAD design work often occurs on a desktop computer far away from the 3D printer.
-Also, tethered prints depend on a persistent printer-computer data-link which is more prone to disruptions (ex. sleep mode, loose cables) and commits the computer (stay tethered nearby, send data without interruptions) for the print duration.
+Use a 3D printer that supports a detachable data drive (ex.
+USB drive, SD card).
+Computer-tethered prints depend on a persistent data-link that incurs higher disruption risk (ex. sleep mode, loose cables, latency) and commits the computer to close physical proximity for the duration of the print.

-We recommend placing your 3D printer on a hard, flat table surface because it significantly improves the stability of your print bed (especially for larger work volumes).
-Uneven, soft tabletop surfaces can cause the print-bed to sag and wobble at its corners (especially during fast and long travel movements), causing poor inter-filament adhesion both horizontally (line-to-line) and vertically (layer-to-layer).
+Place your 3D printer on a hard, flat table surface for significantly improved print-bed stability, especially for larger work volumes.
+Uneven, soft tabletop surfaces can cause the print bed to sag and wobble at its corners, especially during fast and long travel movements, causing poor inter-filament adhesion across all XYZ dimensions.

-We recommend setting an aggressive Z-offset (low nozzle-to-bed distance) to ensure good first-layer-to-bed adhesion and good layer-to-layer/line-to-line adhesion.
-Excessive nozzle-to-bed distance can cause weak vertical adhesion that peels easily and horizontal gaps that sharply weaken the print.
+Use an aggressive Z-offset (low nozzle-to-bed distance) to ensure tight XY adhesion and bed adhesion while minimizing first-layer-bottom bulging.
+A tight first-layer is essential for strong printing of the remaining layers.

-We recommend setting a balanced nozzle-wipe temperature (high enough to soften the on-nozzle filament, low enough to avoid filament dripping) for consistently accurate pre-print calibration.
-A dirty nozzle can interfere with the automatic Z-probing sequence, either stopping the print process entirely or causing over-compensated bed leveling (which excessively reduces the nozzle Z clearance and ruins the first-layer).
+Set a balanced nozzle-wipe temperature that is high enough to soften the on-nozzle filament and low enough to avoid filament dripping.
+Consistent nozzle-wiping is essential for worry-free, accurate pre-print calibration.
+A dirty nozzle can interfere with the automatic Z-probe sequence, either stopping the print or causing over-compensated software-bed-leveling (which ruins the first layer).

-We recommend setting a high printing temperature to ensure strong inter-filament adhesion.
-But keep the temperature low enough to avoid stringing, which is hazardous and can add significant post-processing work.
+Set a high printing temperature within the material's safe range to ensure strong inter-filament adhesion.
+Avoid excessively high temperatures to avoid stringing, which is hazardous and can add significant post-processing work.

-We recommend setting a high bed temperature to maintain good first-layer-to-bed adhesion throughout the entire print, especially for larger prints which warp more easily (usually after a few layers).
+Set a high bed temperature to ensure first-layer bed-adhesion during the whole print.